TZstatsADS/fall2022-project1-frankshi1998/README.md

 + Projec title: The Breif Introduction on Capitalism and Communism.
 + This project is conducted by [Zhejing Shi]

-+ Project summary: [a short summary] Capitalism is defined as an economic system in which a country’s trade, industry, and profits are controlled only by private companies.
-The United States and most of the nations around the world are capitalist countries, but capitalism is not the only economic system available.
-Communism, on the other hand, advocating that goods are owned in common and are available to all as needed, means of production are owned communally.
++ Project summary: As we mentioned earlier, most of the nations in the world are capilist.
+However, it is worthy to get to known a different system too.
+In order to better understand communism, what aspect should we pay attention to?
+We will start with some of the most frequent termnologies appears in communist studies.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.